My Life

 MARRIAGE and family

-I met my now late husband Alex Weaver the week that I moved to Philadelphia to do my PhD.
+I met my late husband Alex Weaver the week that I moved to Philadelphia to do my PhD.
 After our first date, I called my friend and told her that I wanted him in my life.
 We got married one year later and had our son one year after that.
 We now have two beautiful children together.
-Alex and I lived on a farm in Vermont where our son would collect eggs from chickens in the morning for breakfast, we visited castles throughout Europe, and made unbelievable memories.
+Alex and I lived on a farm in Vermont where our son would collect eggs from chickens in the morning for breakfast, we visited castles throughout Europe, and we made many more unbelievable memories together.

 I am grateful for the 9 years that I spent with him.
 However, he passed away in 2022.
 I will never forget how loved, appreciated, and taken care of Alex made me feel from our first date and on.